saidat-tech/Asset-Inventory-System-on-AWS-EC2/README.md

 - Copy your instance Public IP address and paste on the browser.
 Follow the format ***Public IP address:used-port***
   eg: **18.234.84.228:3000**

+- You should see your InventoryOS app running.

   <img width="892" height="419" alt="Image" src="https://github.com/user-attachments/assets/a65c1b2c-d4c5-487a-8982-3afb9ff56bf9" />